Sydney-Informatics-Hub/intro-git/notebooks/09_branches.md

 not ready.

-It's good to be able to get a copy of the last working version of the code while this active development is ongoing.
-You may need to deploy it somewhere, or you may just need to use it.
+It's good to be able to get a copy of the last working version of the code while this active development is ongoing - this means that if you need to use the code, you don't have to finish your development work first.

 With the tools we've covered so far, Alice and Bob could make a note of the most recent working commit of their script: